Rutgers students honored for excellence in Jewish studies

 ON MAY 5, Rutgers students were recognized for their academic achievements in Jewish studies at a virtual end-of year celebration and awards ceremony.
 Awards were given to undergraduate and graduate students and included grants for study in Israel.

 The annual awards ceremony is sponsored by the Department of Jewish Studies and the Allen and Joan Bildner Center for the Study of Jewish Life at Rutgers, The State University of New Jersey.
-Three students from Middlesex County were among those receiving awards (see below).
+Two students from Middlesex County were among those receiving awards (see below).
 The other recipients include Moyagaye Bedward, Hanna Graifman, Christine Jensen, Anuska Lahir, Amanda Leifer, Brianna Newman, Brandon Roberts, Annabelle Sinoff, Avraham Sommer, and Steven Weinberg.

 Ryan McGinnis, a senior from New Brunswick, is an information technology and informatics major and Jewish studies minor who is working toward a master’s of information degree.
 He received the Ruth Feller Rosenberg Award.
 He is interested in a career in data analysis or cyber security.